-On-orbit Servicing Architectures for LEO Mega-constellations
+On-orbit Servicing Architectures for large LEO constellations

 Image: Dan Jang / MIT